Jonas Maria Ried

 On the occasion of the exhibition ‘WE GREW SOME EYES’ at Villa Merkel

-When I first met Jonas Maria Ried, we were travelling down a mountain pass in the Alps - by bike.
-Jonas slept in a one-man tent at night, which kept the rain out so badly that puddles formed in it after a short time.
+At the time that I was getting to know Jonas Maria Ried better, we were riding down a mountain pass in the Alps - by bicycle.
+Jonas slept in a one-man tent at night, which was so poor at keeping out the rain that puddles soon formed inside.
 The next morning, he explained to me that he did push-ups until his body heat had warmed the air in the tent.
-Then the moisture in the puddles would evaporate on its own, so that it was quite dry downstairs until the condensation started to drip from the tent ceiling again in the morning.
+Then the moisture in the puddles evaporates by itself, so that it is quite dry inside until the condensation starts to drip from the tent ceiling again in the morning.
 I believe that this anecdote also tells us something about Jonas Maria Ried's work.
 His artistic approach can perhaps be understood as a humorous and desperate attempt to re-stage nature in an experimental way.

 The crude idea of creating a mini-ecosystem from rain and evaporation in his sleeping tent is nothing other than the everyday facet of an equally experimental and theatrical relationship to ecology.